hwride/my-books/README.md

 #### Vercel preview deploy

-Note that Vercel has been configured so preview branches will use the PlanetScale development database branch.
-This can be found under Vercel / Settings / Environment Variables.
-This means in the current state you need to be careful not to break the development branch for others.
+TODO info about Supabase

 ## Workflow for releasing to production

 1. Create a GitHub pull request to `main`.
-1. Create a PlanetScale deploy request from development to production.
-2. Merge the PlanetScale deploy request first to update the database.
-3. Then merge the GitHub pull request to update the app.
+1. Merge the GitHub pull request to update the app.

 ## Images